Burritos are a menu staple at pretty

 Easy Burritos-makes 8

-2 cups shredded rotisserie chicken or beef
+2 cups shredded rotisserie chicken or

 1 8-oz package seasoned black beans